josefweibel/nlp-medical-project/README.md

 - statistics for generated responses
 ![statistics for generated responses](/plots/generated_responses.png)

- The Baseline models show consistent performance with a good balance between precision and recall, while the fine-tuned models like BERT and ClinicalBERT demonstrate improvements in specific metrics.
+Baseline models show consistent performance with a good balance between precision and recall, while the fine-tuned models like BERT and ClinicalBERT demonstrate improvements in specific metrics.
 The Llama models exhibit varying degrees of performance across different medical text categories, with the Llama 2 (13B) model generally outperforming the Llama 2 (7B) model.

 Despite their advancements, these models still face challenges in accurately categorizing medical texts, as seen in the varying F1-scores.
 This evaluation serves as a critical assessment for future improvements in model training and application in the medical field.

 These notebook provide details about our work.
 Further summarization and details on explanation can be found in the presentation stored in directory `presentations`.